elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 something that you think also rings true for you?

-**Michael Feathers:**[00:26:18] You know, I kind of like somebody offered that as like a an alternative definition is that, you know, legacy code is the product of, you know, it's when your team turns over faster than your code turns over.
+**Michael Feathers:**[00:26:18] You know, I kind of like somebody offered that as like an alternative definition is that, you know, legacy code is the product of, you know, it's when your team turns over faster than your code turns over.
 Right.
 That kind of thing.
 And I think it's important to go and basically see that system dynamic because it really affects.